Yale University

 Housing

-Just like a college student at Yale, students share a dorm room with roommates and use a common bathroom.
+Just like a college student, students share a dorm room with roommates and use a common bathroom.
 Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, and a closet.

-Even though you’re away from home, your Resident Advisor (RA) lives just down the hall and is there for anything you might need, and to ensure your safety and security.
-In addition, RAs create a community, provide support, plan activities and help you get the most out of your stay at Yale.
+Even though you’re away from home, your Summer Springboard staff (mentor) lives just down the hall and is there for anything you might need, and to ensure your safety and security.
+In addition, RAs create a community, provide support, plan activities and help you get the most out of your stay.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.

 Security

-During your Summer Springboard program at Yale, you will live in a residential college on campus.
+During your Summer Springboard program, you will live in a residential college on campus.
 All residential colleges have 24-hour security and use electronic key cards to enter gates and entryways.
-Yale Police and Security is available 24 hours a day and actively monitor the campus.
+Campus Police and Security is available 24 hours a day and actively monitor the campus.

 Facilities

-Yale is organized into 12 separate residential colleges around an internal courtyard with multiple entryways.
+This campus is organized into 12 separate residential colleges around an internal courtyard with multiple entryways.
 The entryway defines local “neighborhoods” within each college, offering students a sense of security and community.
-Our high school summer program at Yale has its own dedicated entryway.
+Our high school summer program has its own dedicated entryway.

 There is wireless internet throughout campus and coin operated laundry facilities are within the dorms.